Black butcherbird

-The black butcherbird (Melloria quoyi, also known as Cracticus quoyi) is a species of butcherbird in the family Artamidae.
+The black butcherbird (Melloria quoyi) is a species of butcherbird in the family Artamidae.

 It is found in Australia, Indonesia, and Papua New Guinea.

 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, and subtropical or tropical mangrove forest.

 Taxonomy

 Evidence was published in a 2013 molecular study which showed that it was the sister taxon to the Australian magpie (Gymnorhina tibicen).
 The ancestor to the two species is thought to have split from the other butcherbirds between 8.3 and 4.2 million years ago, during the late Miocene to early Pliocene, while the two species themselves diverged sometime during the Pliocene (5.8–3.0 million years ago).

 Description

 The adult is black all over except for its beak which is black-tipped grey.
-The juvenile is rufous-brown.
+Most juveniles are rufous-brown.
+Confusingly, some juveniles are black while some brown young birds may rarely retain their brown colour into adulthood.
 As the only butcherbirds with wholly black bodies, they are sometimes confused with crows or currawongs, from which they are distinguished by their gray and hooked bills.